-Basil is a very aromatic, popular ingredient used in pestos, vinegars, salads, and sauces.
+A very aromatic, popular ingredient used in pestos, vinegars, salads, and sauces.
 Besides the common large-leaf varieties, look for unique flavors like lime basil, Siam Queen Thai basil, cinnamon basil, and lemon basil.
 Think about how the leaves will look in a salad—some, like Dark Opal, Purple Ruffles, and Red Rubin have dark purple or deep red leaves.
 Pesto Perpetuo basil has green and white leaves.
 And there are compact dwarf basils that reach 12 inches, half the size of other basils.
 All are easy to start from seed.

-Chervil is an underused member of the parsley family.
+An underused member of the parsley family.
 It has a delicate flavor like parsley, with a hint of anise and lemon.
 Sow seeds every three to four weeks.
 Chervil is quick to flower and go to seed (bolt) in hot weather.
 It is excellent in salads, soups, and vinaigrettes and with seafood.
 When using it in a soup or other hot dish, add it at the last minute.
 Overcooking will diminish chervil’s flavor.

-Cilantro is a staple in Mexican, Thai, and Indian dishes.
+A staple in Mexican, Thai, and Indian dishes.
 It’s often used in salsas and in chicken salads.
 Sow the seeds every two to three weeks from spring to fall.
 The plants produce flowers that quickly go to seed—the seeds are coriander, a spice.
 Once they’ve flowered, cilantro plants tend to become yellow and they’re finished.
 To delay flowering, harvest the leaves often and look for “bolt-resistant and heat-tolerant” varieties such as Caribe.

-Oregano is a perennial with purple or white flowers.
+A perennial with purple or white flowers.
 It’s often used in Italian and Greek dishes, soups, stews, tomato sauces, and with meats.
 Buy a plant in the produce section and transplant it to a larger pot filled with soilless potting mix.
 Grow it on a sunny windowsill or under a light.
 You can move it outdoors in mid-May.

-Rosemary is a tender perennial.
+A tender perennial.
 You can grow it indoors, move it outside in mid-May in the pot, and then bring it back in before a fall frost.
 Keep plants in a cool, very sunny room and water them frequently.
 Although you can grow rosemary from seed, it’s easier (and faster) to buy a pot from a garden center or produce section.

-Lemon verbena is a tender perennial that is easy to grow in a pot.
+A tender perennial that is easy to grow in a pot.
 The leaves have an intense citrus taste.
 Over time, the stems become woody.
 It’s perfect for a container that can be moved into full sun later this spring.
 Come fall, cut back the woody stems by half and bring the plant indoors.

-Thyme is a perennial herb with pink or white flowers.
+A perennial herb with pink or white flowers.
 More unusual varieties feature silver- and golden-edged foliage or lemon-scented leaves.
 Sprigs can be used in soups, stews, and vegetable dishes.
 Grow it on a sunny windowsill.
 Later, you can transplant it into a permanent spot in the garden that has well-drained soil and full sun.

-Chives are a hardy perennial from the Allium family.
+A hardy perennial from the Allium family.
 They are prolific and easy to grow from seed in pots.
 The narrow green stems can be diced and sprinkled over soup, salad, omelets, or used in herb butters.
 Cut and discard the flowering stems after the plant has bloomed.